Wind power in New York: Wind farms

 The first wind farms in New York came online in 2000.
 They were relatively small projects.
 Madison Wind Farm, with a nameplate generating capacity of 11.55 MW, located in Madison County, was the first to commence operations.
 Also that year, the 6.6 MW Wethersfield Wind Farm, located in Wyoming County, came on line.
 The following year, the 30 MW Fenner Wind Farm, also in Madison County, commenced operations.

 Five years passed before Maple Ridge Wind Farm, the largest wind farm in the state of New York, located in Lewis County, with 195 Vestas model V82 1.65 megawatt (MW) wind turbines, commenced operations.
 Collectively, the turbines have a rated or nameplate capacity of 320 MW.
 Maple Ridge Wind Farm became fully operational in January 2006.

 The Bliss Windpark in Wyoming County opened in May 2008 with a capacity of 100.5 megawatts.
 Also, in 2008, the 100.5 MW Clinton Windpark, located in Clinton County, commenced operations.
 In February 2009, three other large wind farms — the Altona, Chateaugay, and Wethersfield Windparks — were completed in Upstate New York in Clinton, Franklin, and Wyoming Counties, respectively.
 The projects have an installed capacity of 97.5, 106.5, and 124 MW respectively.
 All four use General Electric 1.5SLE wind turbines.
 The 112.5 MW Sheldon Wind Project in Wyoming County also came on line in 2009.
-In 2010, the Hardscrabble Wind Farm located in Herkimer County was constructed in the Towns of Farfield, Norway, and Little Falls, NY.
+In 2010, the Hardscrabble Wind Farm located in Herkimer County was constructed in the towns of Fairfield, and Norway NY.
 The wind farm has 37 Gamesa G90 2.0 MW wind turbines and came online in 2011.
-The project generates 74 Megawatts of power and is owned by Iberdrola Renewables.
+The project generates 74 Megawatts of power and is owned by Avangrid Renewables.
 In 2012, the 215 MW Marble River Wind Farm, located in Clinton County, commenced operations.
 Wind farms completed in 2018 include Arkwright Summit Wind Farm and Copenhagen Wind Farm.
+In September 2025, the 7 turbines at Madison Wind Farm were demolished by operator EDP renewables, citing the end of their useful life (25 years), lack of replacement parts, and diminished capacity factor (14% vs planned 22%).

 The capacity factor of wind farms in New York is about 30 percent.
 However, the effective capacity — the fraction of rated power generated during summer afternoons, the period of peak demand — is estimated to be 10 percent for the whole state, except for Long Island where about 40% is forecast.